Policies and Laws

 - For students, the Counseling Center offers counseling for alcohol- and other drug-related problems.

 Generally, possession of a firearm or other weapons and instruments (does not apply to pepper spray) is not permitted on campus.
-Individuals may a request an exception to carry a weapon in writing using the following procedure:
+Individuals may make a request for an exception to carry a weapon in writing using the following procedure:

 - Submit request to carry weapon in writing to the Director of Campus Safety and Security.